oct0ling/oct0ling/README.md

 I am a 19 years-old lad from a small town in Milan, Italy. :it:

 I love reverse-engineering anything, from legitimate software to malware, hardware and even Windows internals.
-Mainly to cheat on multiplayer games- learn something new :innocent:
+Mainly to cheat on multiplayer games- I mean... to learn something new :innocent:

 My coding expertise mainly focuses on offensive security and anything low-level.